 - ABM is more than just marketing – it is a customized strategy based on the mix of customer-facing functions, marketing, sales development, and sales.

-When doing a data-driven research on what factors contribute to ABM success, TOPO concluded that Orchestration was by far the most effective.
+When doing a data-driven ABM benchmark survey on what factors contribute to ABM success, TOPO concluded that Orchestration was by far the most effective.
 It not only coordinated sales and marketing’s efforts but also allowed organizations to direct those efforts against the ICP.

 Then defining the Ideal Customer Profile was found among the top three success factors by 15% of the survey respondents.
 Having a strong base of ICP has been one of the key differentiators for big players and remains one of the reasons for success.

 Most businesses look to the right technology for their account based orchestration, however, finding the right technology should not overshadow the need to establish a strong account based strategy first.
 The same is reflected in the research results, where only 11% of respondents chose technology as a key contributor to account based marketing’s success.